Changing Lanes

 • Does City of Mississauga intend to engage the Province to modify highway interchanges to include safe cycling crossings?
 Riding to get over QEW, 401 and 403 is very dangerous (i.e. Erin Mills, Winston Churchill @ 403 & QEW).
 Or will City build the cycling bridges over those highways independently of the Province?

-Alex asked over 3 years ago
+Alex asked about 4 years ago

 The City regularly coordinates on projects with Ontario's Ministry of Transportation (MTO) for highway crossings and interchanges.
 Recent examples where safe cycling has been provided over 400 series highways include: